 From the radical (at the time) body curves to the appropriately contoured headstock, from the three pickups being the most in an electric guitar to date to the science fiction-like vibrato bridge unfortunately named “Tremolo”, the Stratocaster started life and has remained a truly revolutionary step in guitar evolution.
 The Strat has been a part of nearly every music genre since its inception.
 From the earliest Rock & Roll through the electrification of folk music to the arena-filling sound of the 70’s on through all of the shapes popular music has taken since; the Stratocaster has been in global use as part of the music of almost all cultures on the planet.

 Attempting to list the greats that have wielded a Stratocaster is fraught with omission, there are that many great users of this great guitar, their greatness measured in record sales, influence, or songwriting, all done with a Stratocaster.
-For the moment, for this piece, let’s just think about why those artists use the Stratocaster, like the legend Jimi Hendrix.
+For the moment, for this piece, let’s just think about why those artists use the Stratocaster, like the legend Jimi Hendrix or the modern rock start John Mayer.
 Let’s look at the parts of the sum to see just what about it makes it so very useful to so many guitar players in so many musical styles.

 The Neck